 Morocco is the ultimate destination for a luxury holiday that combines culture and fine dining with mesmerising landscapes and warm hospitality.
 If it’s your first time in Morocco, we recommend exploring Marrakech and the nearby valleys of the Atlas Mountains.
 It’s a great introduction to the country, doesn’t involve much travelling time, and offers some incredibly varied experiences, all whilst staying at some of the most prestigious hotels in the country.

 Travelling to Morocco for the first time can be a little daunting, and arranging transport is stressful, especially if you don’t speak much Darija or French.
-So, if you’re looking for the ultimate luxury holiday in Morocco and want to keep hassle to a minimum, you might want to consider booking your trip through a specialist tour operator like The Voyageurs Collection, who offer personalised tailor-made trips to this incredible country.
+So, if you’re looking for the ultimate luxury holiday in Morocco and want to keep hassle to a minimum, you might want to consider booking your trip through a specialist tour operator like Original Travel, who offer personalised tailor-made trips to this incredible country.
 We’ve travelled both independently and on private tours around Morocco and have to say having someone else do all the organising was absolute bliss!

 To get you started with some ideas of how you could spend your luxury holiday Marrakech, we’ve come up with the perfect itinerary.
 Even if we do say so ourselves!